JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

   {{< card link="https://github.com/JAlcocerT/ title="NEW bip-boilerplate" image="/blog_img/apps/gh-jalcocert.svg" subtitle="BiP BoilerPlate - Source Code on Github" >}}
 {{< /cards >}}

+Thinking about this...ive been writing for a while (quite intensively last year) and this have become some kind of a habit and...a lead nurture in a way.

+With this post (and year), my goal is to recap and distilled all this experience into 20/30 pages ebooks that anyone can benefit from.

+And yes, this is going to help shapping a lead magnet for my next product.

 The **launch strategy**: *aka, focus strategy*

 | Element | Decision |